Common Reasons Why Websites Fail to Convert and How to Fix in 2026

 Freelancer:

-• Cost Range: Freelancers often have lower overhead costs compared to agencies, which can reflect in their pricing.
+• Cost Range: Freelancers often have lower overhead costs than agencies, which can be reflected in their pricing.

 • Average Hourly Rate: Ranges from $50 to $150 per hour, depending on the freelancer’s expertise, experience, and location.

-• Project-Based Pricing: Freelancers may offer project-based fees that can vary widely based on the complexity and duration of the project.
+• Project-Based Pricing: Freelancers may charge project-based fees that vary widely based on the project’s complexity and duration.
 It could range from a few hundred dollars to several thousand dollars.

-• Flexible Arrangements: Freelancers might be more flexible in offering customized packages or working on specific aspects of CRO, allowing for more tailored and cost-effective solutions.
+• Flexible Arrangements: Freelancers may be more flexible in offering customized packages or focusing on specific CRO aspects, enabling more tailored, cost-effective solutions.

 Factors Affecting Costs:

-• Expertise and Experience: Higher experienced professionals typically charge more for their services.
+• Expertise and Experience: More experienced professionals typically charge more for their services.

 • Scope of Work: The complexity and depth of CRO efforts influence pricing.
 Extensive audits, in-depth analysis, and ongoing optimization efforts usually incur higher costs.

-• Geographic Location: Rates may vary based on the cost of living and market demands in different regions.
+• Geographic Location: Rates may vary by region based on cost of living and market demand.

 Considerations: